FeliciaAnnKelleyTaylorGV/streaming-data-platform-docs/docs/contribution-guidelines.md

 ## New contributors

 Welcome to the Bitquery documentation community!
+We are excited to have you contribute to our [

+ ### Limits
+@@ -36,7 +35,7 @@ Read [here](https://docs.bitquery.io/docs/authorisation/websocket/) on how to us
-We are excited to have you contribute to our [documentation](https://docs.bitquery.io/) and help us make it the best it can be.
+ ](https://docs.bitquery.io/) and help us make it the best it can be.

 Currently, we have opened V2 APIs to contributions and will soon set up V1 for open-source contributions as well.